psychemedia/sin-eater-resources/src/_second_controversy_pt_i.md

 Finally, Hartland explains any omissions in his account that draw on the *Mountain Decameron*, as referenced by that other letter of challenge to *The Times* penned by the pseudonymous *Z.*, as well as the correspondent Gwynfardd Dyfed writing to the Western Mail, taking the position that he hasn't seen it, cannot count on its validity, but whatever it claims, he is sure he can work it into his account:

-> I have written without reference to the account in The Mountain Decameron mentiuned by your correspondent "Z," because I have not seen that book.
+> I have written without reference to the account in The Mountain Decameron mentioned by your correspondent "Z," because I have not seen that book.
 It is probably the nameless authority recently cited by a contributor to the Western Mail.
 If so,and if the account be authentic (as to which I can offer no opinion), the performance of the ceremony at night, as there described, would explain why the custom in some places eluded clerical notice.

 And with that, he signs off: